5 Signs That It May Be Time for Memory Care

 4. Others are concerned that more help is needed

-If you see your loved one daily, you may not notice all of the changes because they are occurring gradually.
+If you see your loved one daily, you may not notice all the changes because they are occurring gradually.
 But other family members or friends may begin commenting on the difference in behavior or appearance.

 5. Inability of caregiver to provide needed care